310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kanata past %}
-yes! i Realized this recently! a big discovery! heheh~♪
+yes! i Realized this recently! a big discovery! fufu~♪

 each Human has their own Name!
 {% endbubble %}